 Okayu: Often called congee in other parts of the world, okayu is rice porridge that is most often eaten for breakfast.
 In Japan, however, it’s known as the go-to dish to eat when you’re sick.
 Think of it being the Japanese version of chicken noodle soup.

 Tamagokake-gohan: Sometimes referred to as TKG, tamagokake-gohan is the most basic dish imaginable.
 Often served for breakfast, it’s simply a raw egg on top of rice mixed with soy sauce.
 If it’s good enough for Kaori, it’s good enough for all of us.

-The Japan Times will be posting weekly recaps of “Terrace House Tokyo 2019-2020.”
+The Japan Times is posting weekly recaps of “Terrace House Tokyo 2019-2020.”
 Feel free to add your thoughts in the comments section.
 New episodes of “Terrace House Tokyo 2019-2020” stream on Netflix on Tuesdays, on Fuji TV on Demand (FOD) from June 11 on Tuesdays, and will air on Fuji TV from July.